vladimir-d/BoxView/Docs/references.md

 // inserting item after item with given view, if view is nil, then item inserted at index 0 public func insertItem(_ item: BoxItem, after view: UIView?)
 ```
 When items or managed views added to the BoxView they are added to superview immediately, but constraints are not created at this stage.
 Constraints creation occurs when **updateConstraints** method of the BoxView is called in standard layouting  cycle.
-Yet it is possible to call this method explicitly to force BoxView create constraints.\
+Yet it is possible to call this method explicitly to force BoxView create constraints.
 Created constraints can be accessed as:
 ```swift
 // array of all automatically created by BoxView constraints public private(set) var managedConstraints: [NSLayoutConstraint]
 ```
+All constraints created and managed by BoxView live until any of layout affecting properties: **Items, insets, spacing or axix** is changed, after that all managed constraints are recreated in subsequent **updateConstraints** method call.

 #### RTL languages
 There are no leading and trailing edges in BoxLayout.
-RTL behavior is defined by semanticContentAttribute for whole boxView.
+RTL behavior is defined by semanticContentAttribute for the whole boxView.
 ```swift
 // subviews managed by BoxView are flipped from for RTL languages boxView.semanticContentAttribute = .unspecified